 At 20th level, the engineer floods his body with nanobots.
 The engineer becomes immune to poison and diseases.
 He also gains Fast Healing 5.
+In addition, the engineer may use the Repair ability upon himself as if he were a construct.
 Once per day, these nanobots can bring the engineer back to life as a Raise spell.
 The engineer will no longer takes penalties to his ability scores for aging.
 Any such penalties that he has already taken, however, remain in place.
 Bonuses still accrue.
 When the engineer’s natural life span is reached, the biology inside it fails, and its remaining systems become a construct with all of the same stats it had in life, but it no longer has independent thought.

 - Al Bhed: Add +1 hit point or +1 to one saving throw to the engineer’s automaton.
 If the engineer ever replaces his automaton, the new automaton gains these bonus hit points or saving throw bonuses.

 - Dwarf: Add +1/4 armor bonus to the AC of the engineer’s automaton.
 If the engineer ever replaces his automaton, the new automaton gains this bonus.